lulzzz/retailbox/README.md

 ## Training/Test Split

 The way we split the data was by time.
+In this scenario, our system makes recommendations based on implicit user data from the past so this is how we split our data.

 ## Algorithms Used

-* SGD Matrix Factorization
+* Matrix Factorization
 * Recurrent Neural Networks

 ## Performance Measures

 We set a baseline measurement for our recommender system, and then compared it to a recommender system that used matrix factorization and RNNs.

 Baseline

-SGD Matrix Factorization

-RNN

-The RNN performed the best.
+ALS
+SGD Matrix Factorization using Log Loss Objective Function SGD Matrix Factorization using BPR Objective Function Recurrent Neural Network

 ## Challenge and Workarounds